SulmanK/concept_visualizer/docs/frontend/contexts/TaskContext.md

 ### Real-time Updates

-The `TaskContext` uses Supabase Realtime for WebSocket-based task updates:
+The `TaskContext` uses polling with React Query for task updates:

-- Establishes a subscription to the task when a task ID is set
+- Establishes a React Query subscription to the task when a task ID is set
-- Listens for PostgreSQL changes to the task record
+- Polls the server for changes to the task status
-- Updates the local state and React Query cache when changes occur
+- Updates the local state when changes occur
 - Manages cleanup of subscriptions when tasks change

 ### Task Lifecycle Management